Heathcliff-Ng/SOFisher/README.md

 </div>

 <p>
-SOFisher a reinforcement learning-based framework that harnesses the knowledge gained from the sequence of previously sampled FOVs to guide the selection of the next FOV position
+SOFisher a reinforcement learning-based framework that harnesses the knowledge gained from the sequence of previously sampled FOVs to guide the selection of the next FOV position.
 </p>

 <p align="center">